 Swimming pool and spa register

-Register to ensure safer domestic pools and spas
+Register to ensure safer pools and spas

-The regulations propose:
+The regulations include:

-Mandatory requirement to register pools and spas with local councils
+- Mandatory requirement to register pools and spas with local councils

-Mandatory safety barrier inspection and certification
+- Mandatory safety barrier inspection and certification

-A process for dealing with barriers which do not meet safety requirements, and
+- A process for dealing with barriers which do not meet safety requirements, and

-Fees for initial registration, and for lodgement of certificates of compliance and non-compliance.
+- Fees for initial registration, and for lodgement of certificates of compliance and non-compliance.

 The inspectors will issue certificates of compliance or non-compliance, which owners will need to then lodge with Council.